List of St. Louis Cardinals owners and executives: Presidents

 The president typically reports direct to the owner in the case where the two positions were not held by the same person.

+Presidents of baseball operations

 General managers

-A total of 14 general managers (GM) have served for the Cardinals.
-Branch Rickey was the Cardinals first official GM — however, his role initially called for him to function more as a business manager — as he pioneered certain functions attributed to the contemporary GM, such as developing the forerunner of the minor league farm system that all Major League Baseball franchises use today.
-Rickey is also the longest tenured GM in franchise history with 23 years.
+A total of 14 general managers have served for the Cardinals.
+Branch Rickey was the Cardinals' first official GM – however, his role initially called for him to function more as a business manager – as he pioneered certain functions attributed to the contemporary GM, such as developing the forerunner of the minor league farm system that all Major League Baseball franchises use today.
+Rickey is also the longest-tenured GM in franchise history with 23 years.
 Notable Cardinals who have served as GM but gained their notoriety through other roles while with the Cardinals include former outfielder Stan Musial and manager Whitey Herzog.
-Rickey, William Walsingham, Jr., Musial, Joe McDonald, Walt Jocketty and Mozeliak each won at least one World Series as Cardinals GM.
+Rickey, William Walsingham Jr., Musial, Joe McDonald, Walt Jocketty and Mozeliak each won at least one World Series as Cardinals GM.
 Rickey won the most with four.
-Hall of Fame inductees who have served as GM for the Cardinals include Herzog, Musial and Rickey.
+Hall of Fame inductees who have served as GM for the Cardinals include Herzog, Musial, and Rickey.